 Those synonymous labels refer to a zone of optimal functioning, an ideal inner state in which a performer achieves maximum fluency with minimum effort.

 When you’re having a peak experience with your music, your creativity seems boundless, and, technically speaking, you feel as though you can’t miss.

 Discussions of peak performance now appear widely, and all of the talk has spawned a problematic myth.

-The premise of the myth is that all high-level performances are peak performances and that, therefore, unless a musician attains a peak inner state on stage, the performance falls short.
+The premise of the peak-performance myth is that all high-level performances are peak performances and, therefore, unless a musician attains a peak inner state on stage, the performance falls short.

 Nothing could be further from reality.